IvanTrica/json-place/README.md

 List all the posts in your UI and show titles of the posts consuming JSONPlaceholde API. <br />
 Possibility of filtering post by keyword. <br />
 Perform all crud operation on Post.
 Creat, Update and Delete are done only locally.
-Post page has implemented infinite scroll og posts.
+Post page has implemented infinite scroll on posts.

 ## Possible improvements